barebox/barebox/Documentation/user/state.rst

 **NAND type flash memory is additionally characterized by**

 - it is organized in pages (size is a detectable, physical value).
-- writes can only happen in multiples of the page size (which much less than the eraseblock size).
+- writes can only happen in multiples of the page size (which is much less than the eraseblock size).
 - partially writing a page can be limited in count or be entirely forbidden (in the case of *MLC* NANDs).